Stratton Oakmont: In popular culture

 The 2013 film The Wolf of Wall Street is a drama based on Belfort's memoirs, directed by Martin Scorsese.
 Leonardo DiCaprio stars as Belfort and Jonah Hill plays Donnie Azoff, a fictional character loosely based on Danny Porush.

 The film presents Belfort's selection of "Stratton Oakmont" as the name for his company as a psychological trick: by using a seemingly respectable and supposedly historic name they could lure investors by appearing to be a professional, old brokerage firm.
-As Belfort says in the film, in a scene where he explains to his new employees the company's name change from "The Investor Center": "we're a new company and a new name.
-A company that our clients can believe in, a company that our clients can trust.
-A company whose roots are so deeply embedded into Wall Street that our very founders sailed over on the Mayflower and chiseled the name 'Stratton Oakmont' right into Plymouth Rock."